-We use the graphical DEVS notations (Song and Kim, 1994) to describe the human behavior.
-Figure 1 is an example that describes the message influence on the individual behavior and potentially its dissemination using the DEVS specifications.
-The first phase is used to configure and initialize the agent' attributes.
-Then, when the agent is in the "IDLE" phase and if it receives an external event from another agent on port " $In\info$ " (In\\info?
-Packet), it moves to " $phase\0$ ".
+Fig. 1 is an example that describes the message influence on the individual behaviour and potentially its dissemination using the DEVS specifications.
+The first phase is used to configure and initialise the agent' attributes.
+Then, when the agent is in the "IDLE" phase and if it receives an external event from another agent on port "In\info" (In\info?
+Packet), it moves to "phase\0".
 Here, the agent calculates the trust factor $\alpha(i,j)$ between him and the sender depending on the sender's religion, language and age class.
-If the trust factor is higher than a predefined threshold, the receiver moves to " $phase\1$ " else it returns to "IDLE".
-Then, if the message is still strong enough, the receiver moves to " $phase\2$ " else it returns to "IDLE".
-This message creates an impact on the individual, and eventually its behavior depending on the agent's opinion and the relationship between him and the sender.
-After a period, $processing\time$ , the receiver transmits the message on its ego-network.
-After the contact between receiver and sender, the receiver's variables (opinion, interest, satisfaction) change according to the message content, the sender and cultural factors.
+If the trust factor is higher than a predefined threshold, the receiver moves to "phase\1" else it returns to "IDLE".
+Then, if the message is still strong enough, the receiver moves to "phase\2" else it returns to "IDLE".
+This message creates an impact on the individual, and eventually its behaviour depending on the agent's opinion and the relationship between him and the sender.
+After a period, processing\time, the receiver transmits the message on its ego-network.
+After the contact between receiver and sender, the receiver's variables (opinion, interest, satisfaction) change according to the message content, the sender and cultural factors (Fig. 3).